-Al served in the U.S. Air Force for four years, and was a Com Tech at Chicago Air Traffic Control Center in Aurora, IL for over 40 years, where he was still employed.
+Al served in the U.S. Air Force for four years, and was a Com Tech (responsible for radio frequencies, BUECS, voice recorders and VSCS as well as other equipment) at Chicago Air Traffic Control Center in Aurora, IL for over 40 years, where he was still employed.

 He was a member of Holy Angels Church.
 Al loved sports including tennis, golf and fishing.

 Survivors include his wife of over 52 years: Karen R. Espinosa; Son, Chris (Joann) Espinosa; daughter: Stacey K. Espinosa; grandson: Andrew Espinosa.